Ordina-JTech/knative-red-button-workshop/exercises/4-tekton-pipelines.md

 build components in one file and apply them in Kubernetes(K8s).

 ### 2. Change/modify Pipeline definition
-So, as we mentioned before the pipeline is broken.
-We need to make some changes to make it work.
+So, as we mentioned before the pipeline is broken and we need to make some changes to make it work.
-Your changes should be committed on separate Git branch, let's configure that in our pipeline.
+Your changes should be committed to your forked version of the repository, let's configure that in our pipeline in the steps below.

-1. Search for PipelineResource with name: `git-source-pr` and modify key/value param: `revision` to contain value: `fill-in-your-branch-name`.
-This should match the branch name you will be working in;
+1. Search for PipelineResource with name: `git-source-pr` and modify value for param: `url` to contain value: `fill-in-your-forked-repo-url`;
-2. Search for PipelineResource with name: `docker-image-pr` and modify key/value param: `url` to contain
+2. Search for PipelineResource with name: `docker-image-pr` and modify value for param: `url` to contain
 value: `docker.io/knativeredbutton/<unique-docker-image-name>`.
 Change the placeholder to contain a unique name for the application you will be serving/deploying;
 3. Search for Pipeline resource with name: `build-and-deploy-pipeline` and rename it to something